 To further our work regarding the intent of our curriculum and how knowledge is disseminated, we have developed tools for teaching and learning that form part of our curriculum IMPLEMENTATION.
-Whose aim, along side teaching expertise / professional subject understanding (pedagogical content knowledge) and regular revision and repetition, is to support children transfer learning form their short term to long term memory.
+Their aim, alongside teaching expertise / professional subject understanding (pedagogical content knowledge) and regular revision and repetition, is to support children transfer learning form their short-term to long-term memory.

 One of the key aspects of our curriculum design has been deciding what we want our children to learn?
-What do we want them to transfer to their long term memory become part of their repertoire of knowledge?
+What do we want them to transfer to their long-term memory and become part of their repertoire of knowledge?
 How is the curriculum's INTENT implemented?

-After research and staff debate we decided to develop “Knowledge Organisers” (KOs), to demonstrate, for class projects and key subjects, what teachers want children to learn and thereafter know.
+After research and staff debate, we decided to implement “Knowledge Organisers” (KOs) to demonstrate, for class projects and key subjects, what teachers want children to learn and thereafter know.

 For the core subjects of reading (including phonics), writing and maths, we have statements of implementation which show how knowledge concepts are implemented in each core subject.
 In English the subject material used as a knowledge conduit to scaffold writing is usually driven by the class Umbrella Project.

-All children have access to all curriculum opportunities, for some who have additional needs we may need to make reasonable adjustments to ensure this takes place.
+All children have access to all curriculum opportunities, for some who have additional needs, we may need to make reasonable adjustments to ensure this takes place.
 Please read more about this in our Special Educational Needs statement.
-Click here to go to the page.

 Our cookies ensure you get the best experience on our website.

 Some cookies are necessary in order to make this website function correctly.
 These are set by default and whilst you can block or delete them by changing your browser settings, some functionality such as being able to log in to the website will not work if you do this.
 The necessary cookies set on this website are as follows:

 A 'sessionid' token is required for logging in to the website and a 'crfstoken' token is

 used to prevent cross site request forgery.